milaq/openwrt_knockd/README.md

 # Knockd for OpenWrt/LEDE

-Tested with LEDE v17.01.1 for ar71xx
+Tested with LEDE v17.01.4 for ar71xx

+Built from latest (as of January 2018) release 0.7.

+Be advised that the upstream project is more or less unmaintained.
+This does _not_ mean you can't use knockd in production, but to think about it carefully.
+But if other, modern portknocking solutions feel too cumbersome for you, knockd may exactly be what you need.

 ## About